experts-web2/Angular-14-practice/README.md

 Shared Module contains shared components like Header and Description Bar

 # Services
-This folder contains 3 types of services
+This folder contains 5 types of services
-1. DataService
+1. BlogService
 2. ImageService
 3. FormatingService

-DataService is responsible for handling API calls.
-It can contain many child services based on our Modules like Users and Blogs
+4. DashboardService
+5. UserService

+BlogService deals with Blogs
+UserService deals with Users
-ImageService deals with Images
+DashboardService deals with Home -> Dashboard Details ImageService deals with Images
 FormatingService deals with Text handling